moovup/programming-test/web.md

 ### Technical Requirement
-- Source code must be stored in a git repository (github or bitbucket)
+- Source code must be stored in a git repository (github /gitlab / bitbucket)
 - Must be a single-page application (SPA)
 - Candidates are free to use any libraries
 - Expect the code is **production ready**